ColeoCofer/AI_Tower_Defense/README.md

 # Genetic Algorithm
 Here is a graph of an agent playing games trained using a genetic algorithm.
 Each data point is an average score for ten games that ran in parallel, for a total of 1000 games.
 You can see it getting better and better scores as it learns more about the game play. <br>
 ![Results from GA agent.](https://raw.githubusercontent.com/ColeoCofer/AI_Tower_Defense/master/AI_Tower_Defense/Images/GA_Results.png)
+<br>Here is a random game sample to see how the GA agent placed towers after it figured out how to play the game.
 ![Example tower placement from a randomly selected game.](https://raw.githubusercontent.com/ColeoCofer/AI_Tower_Defense/master/AI_Tower_Defense/Images/GA_Gameplay.png)

 For more information about the algorithms used, please view our slide deck: https://docs.google.com/presentation/d/1mFf90QteQjmz9a49Rur2uVP5XGhfNgp2cQkRj2i9yeQ/edit?usp=sharing